BenjaminRap/WEBSERV/README.md

 docker run --rm -it -p 8080:8080 -v ./configuration.conf:/app/webserv/configuration.conf -v ./website:/app/webserv/website benjaminrap/webserv:latest
 ```

-> Note
+> Note<br>
-> Change ./configuration.conf to the path of your configuration file
+> Change ./configuration.conf to the path of your configuration file<br>
-> Change ./website to the path of the files you want to serve
+> Change ./website to the path of the files you want to serve<br>
-> Replace 8080 by the port you defined in your configuration file
+> Replace 8080 by the port you defined in your configuration file<br>

 </details>